 I’m hard on this book because it lost me very early on – not as much my suspension of disbelief but my entire immersion was gone once it got clear that little thought had gone into the practicalities of this world.
 There’s an appendix with a rough timeline for this empire, but all the juicy (and unlikely) bits are left out.
 It claims that for a thousand years, succession-by-appointment has not been a problem, for example!
 The story hinges on the fact that the protagonist, who is part of the imperial family and second-in-line for the throne, is absolutely astonished to find intrigue and assassination attempts, and is in no way prepared for it.
 The tech level seems to have just … spawned?
 We see television and security cameras in places, but no very hard propaganda or surveillance.
 Either no computers at all or completely under-utilised ones.
 The bit of deeper worldbuilding we get is “Rome wants war because they’re running low on slaves”.

-The characters have their one, maybe two, adjectives and stay flat, too.
+The characters have their one or two adjectives and stay flat, too.
 What really shone in places, though, was the writing.
 McDougall manages to conjure up atmosphere very well, and the actual interactions between people often felt raw and real and deeply uncomfortable.
 It’s what kept me going despite my lack of immersion.